scwangdyd/zero_shot_hoi/README.md

 ```

 ## Known/Novel Split - 80 MS-COCO Objects
-To simulate the zero-shot cases, we split the 80 object categories into known and novel set based on their occurrence in HICO-DET and VCOCO datasets.
+To simulate the zero-shot cases, we split the 80 object categories into a known and novel set based on their occurrence frequency in HICO-DET and VCOCO datasets.
 The split can be found at [datasets/known_novel_split.py](./datasets/known_novel_split.py).

 ## Citing
-If you use this code in your research or wish to refer to the baseline results published, please use the following BibTeX entry.
+If you use this code in your research or wish to refer to the baseline results published, please use the following BibTeX.
 ```
 @InProceedings{Wang_2020_CVPR,
 author = {Wang, Suchen and Yap, Kim-Hui and Yuan, Junsong and Tan, Yap-Peng},